kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/reflective-practice.md

 - **What? -** Describe the situation.
 - **So What?** - Identify key takeaways from your experience.
-- **Now what?** - Determine what you will do differently in the future, based on what you learned from the experience.
+- **Now What?** - Determine what you will do differently in the future, based on what you learned from the experience.

 <aside>